dzwduan/llama2-tutorial/README.md

 Implements three CUDA kernels for LLaMA2 inference: a softmax kernel, a FlashAttention V1 kernel, and FlashAttention + GEMV.
 Performance is tested against vLLM on A100 GPU, achieving 1.85× speedup with FlashAttention and 8.51× speedup with FlashAttention + GEMV over baseline matrix multiplication.

 See the README in the [Project 5: Flash Attention](05-fast-attention/README.md) folder.

-## Project 6: Multi-GPU Matrix Multiplication

-Implements distributed matrix multiplication using SUMMA algorithm across multiple GPUs with MPI and CUDA.
-Handles matrices too large for a single GPU by tiling both A and B matrices.
-Achieves near-perfect scaling with 99% efficiency on 4 GPUs and 82.7% efficiency on 8 GPUs (A100-40GB).

-See the README in the [Project 6: Multi-GPU Matrix Multiplication](06-multi-gpu/README.md) folder.

 ## REF